Against the cataclysmic forces of Nature, few have responded as well as the Japanese (courtesy of Joseph Friedman)

 According to this wonderful post from Garr Reynolds’ of Presentation Zen, the Japanese have demonstrated such exemplary traits of strength despite facing tremendous adversity because of the following three qualities:

-According to Reynolds, it is also associated with a culture that valued personal responsibility, diligence, humility, a sense of belonging, and contributing to a community.
+According to Reynolds, the philosophy of construction-destruction-construction is also associated with a culture that valued personal responsibility, diligence, humility, a sense of belonging, and contribution to a community.

-This ethic of bouncing back is reinforced in all facets of Japanese culture.
-It includes education, business, sports, and the martial arts.
+This ethic of bouncing back is strongly reinforced in all facets of Japanese culture.
+It can be seen in Japanese education, business, sports, and martial arts.

 This is related to the one above and is the spirit of gambaru (頑張る).
-It deals with the issue of tenacity and sticking persistently and doggedly until a task is done.
+It dealt with the issue of tenacity and sticking persistently and doggedly until a task is done.

 Other than the above, I’d like to propose the following additional points for our learning purposes:

-Being able to remain steadfast despite one’s circumstances, the Japanese are legendary in their ability to remain calm under pressure.
+Being able to remain steadfast despite their circumstances, the Japanese are legendary in their ability to remain calm under pressure.

 Finally, it is clear that the spirit of sacrifice and the Confucian belief of putting the community before self is imbued in many Japanese.

 The heroic workers at the Fukushima Nuclear Plant (known as the Fukushima 50) have clearly demonstrated this virtue by being willing to step into eminent danger despite knowing the huge risks they are putting themselves into.
 This self-sacrificial belief is highly noble and worthy to be emulated.

 From the experience seen in the Tohoku Earthquake and Tsunami, we can tell that the Japanese have high levels of Adversity Quotient (AQ).
 This is defined by Dr Paul Stoltz to contain four key elements: